BabisDaoutis/MSMIRdiagnostic/README.md

 # MSMIRdiagnostic

-This is a mid-infrared dianostic for indetifying main sequance star-forming galaxies.
+This is a mid-infrared dianostic for indetifying main sequance (MS) star-forming galaxies.

-An SVM-based,3-dimensional using custom-defined bands in the 5.9-22 um for mid-IR spectra for all observstories.
+An SVM-based,3-dimensional using custom-defined bands in the 5.9-22 μm for mid-IR spectra for all observstories.

 Repository for galaxy activity classifier from the paper "Mid-Infrared diagnostics for identifying main sequence galaxies in the local Universe"\